editorconfig/editorconfig-visualstudio/readme.md

 ## Installing

-The easiest way to install this plugin is through Visual Studio's built-in Extension Manager.
+This plugin works with Visual Studio 2010 or later.
+The easiest way to install it is through Visual Studio's built-in Extension Manager.
 Just search for "EditorConfig" in the Online Gallery section.
 Or, download a copy from the [Visual Studio gallery](http://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328) website.

 ## Building